Why Your MarTech Stack Is Fragmented and How to Fix It

 But why is it so hard for marketing departments to leverage the full power of their MarTech stacks—and what can they do about it?

-The explosion of the MarTech landscape in the past decade—starting from just around 150 MarTech tools in 2011 to nearly 10,000 in 20223 —has fueled a spending spree among marketers, with the average marketing team employing 20 to 29 MarTech tools today4.
+The explosion of the MarTech landscape in the past decade—starting from just around 150 MarTech tools in 2011 to nearly 10,000 in 2022—has fueled a spending spree among marketers, with the average marketing team employing 20 to 29 MarTech tools today.

 Achieving seamless integration across the MarTech stack requires MOps talent with a deep understanding of a variety of MarTech tools.
 Unfortunately, MOps professionals are in short supply.

-According to a report by MarTech Alliance7, 57% of marketers say they find it challenging when recruiting for talent to work in MarTech or marketing operations, saying that “the market is lacking marketers with the necessary MarTech, data or marketing ops skills and knowledge.”
+According to a report by MarTech Alliance, 57% of marketers say they find it challenging when recruiting for talent to work in MarTech or marketing operations, saying that “the market is lacking marketers with the necessary MarTech, data, or marketing ops skills and knowledge.”

 Besides the right expertise, MarTech management also requires dedicated time and focus.
-Take for example the process of adopting a new piece of MarTech.
-Besides setup and tool exploration, a robust change management plan, where relevant team members are identified, onboarded, and equipped with the necessary skills, is crucial to boost user adoption—which can take months.
+For example, adopting a new piece of MarTech involves setup and exploration, a robust change management plan, onboarding relevant team members, and equipping them with the necessary skills.
+This is crucial to boost user adoption, which can take months.

 It doesn’t stop there.
 Post-integration, your MarTech investments require continuous testing and upkeep to ensure they’re properly integrated with the rest of the stack at all times.
-But as marketing budgets continue to shrink and B2B marketers have to juggle both core, strategy work and non-core execution tasks like MarTech management, many resort to half-hearted attempts at adoption.
+But as marketing budgets continue to shrink and B2B marketers have to juggle both core strategic work and non-core execution tasks like MarTech management, many resort to half-hearted attempts at adoption.

-Beyond MOps talent, buying more MarTech often necessitates buying other types of talent such as writers, designers, campaign managers and data analysts.
-For instance, AI-powered conversational marketing platform Drift not only requires the expertise of a MOps professional to build and deploy a chatbot to your website but a writer with the ability to serve website visitors the right content at the right time to accelerate conversion.
+Beyond MOps talent, buying more MarTech often necessitates acquiring other types of talent such as writers, designers, campaign managers, and data analysts.
+For instance, an AI-powered conversational marketing platform like Drift not only requires the expertise of a MOps professional to build and deploy a chatbot to your website but also a writer to serve website visitors the right content at the right time to accelerate conversion.

 And with new trends and technologies introduced to the industry every day, a piece of MarTech can be easily added or removed from the stack, making resourcing efforts difficult and unpredictable.